brabster/tw-site/src/pages/articles/2019-01-17-spring-boot-performance-part-2/index.md

 We protect passwords for by 'encoding' or 'hashing' them before we store them.
 When the user authenticates, we encode the password they gave us and compare with our stored hash to see if the password was right.

 The choice of encoding algorithm is important in this world of cloud computing, GPUs and hardware acceleration.
-We need an algoriithm that needs a lot of CPU power to encode.
-We get a password encoder using the "Bcrypt" algorithm by default, an algorithm that's been designed to withstand modern techniques and compute power.
-You can read more about Bcrypt and how it helps keep your user database secure in [Auth0's article](https://auth0.com/blog/hashing-in-action-understanding-bcrypt) and Jeff Attwood's post on [Coding Horror](https://blog.codinghorror.com/speed-hashing/).
+We need an algorithm that needs a lot of CPU power to encode.
+We get a password encoder using the bcrypt algorithm by default, an algorithm that's been designed to withstand modern techniques and compute power.
+You can read more about bcrypt and how it helps keep your user database secure in [Auth0's article](https://auth0.com/blog/hashing-in-action-understanding-bcrypt) and Jeff Attwood's post on [Coding Horror](https://blog.codinghorror.com/speed-hashing/).

 See the connection yet?
 The choice of Bcrypt makes sense for protecting the credentials we're entrusted with, but do we do about this terrible performance?